-Apple juice and apple cider are both yummy drinks.
-How are they different?
-Apple juice has pulp filtered out, then it gets cooked in a special way (“pasteurized”).
-But apple cider is just raw juice right from the fruit.
-This fun farm gadget shows it’s easy to make cider.
-You drop apples into the black funnel, then crank the big handle to slice up the apples.
-The apple pieces fall into the barrel below.
-Then that screw-shaped pipe presses down on the barrel’s lid, squeezing juice through cloth.
-Pour the juice, and you’re done!
+This fun farm gadget shows how to make apple cider.
+You drop apples into the black funnel, then crank the big handle to slice up the apples into the barrel below.
+Then you tighten that screw-shaped pipe to press down on the barrel’s lid, squeezing juice through cloth.
 40-50 apples will make one gallon of cider…and horses happily eat the leftover mush.

 Wee ones: If you crush red, green, and yellow apples, how many colors is that?